shoeffner/mthesis/src/models_and_methods.md

 for example system libraries, which are often written in C or C++.
 Another reason is that OpenCV and Dlib are natively written in C++, and while both have Python bindings, in general their C++ documentation is much more comprehensible.
-One important aspect in making Gaze integrable is the +API design.
-By first recreating an eye tracking experiment [@Judd2009] and finding out what the needs for such an experiment are, Gaze is developed around a very simple API.
-Extendability is given by a modular design.
-Gaze builds around a multi-purpose data processing pipeline in which each steps performs a small task.
+One important aspect in making \Gaze{} integrable is the +API design.
+By first recreating an eye tracking experiment [@Judd2009] and finding out what the needs for such an experiment are, \Gaze{} is developed around a very simple API.
+Extendability is given by a modular design. \Gaze{} builds around a multi-purpose data processing pipeline in which each steps performs a small task.
 It is taken great care to allow for simple extensions using custom steps, for which instructions are provided in
 @sec:writing-a-custom-pipeline-step.
 One step towards easy extension is also making the source code available for free and as open source software.
-This way everyone can inspect it, reproduce the results of this thesis and extend Gaze, criticize it, modify it, or built upon it.
+This way everyone can inspect it, reproduce the results of this thesis and extend \Gaze{}, criticize it, modify it, or built upon it.
 These are the reasons why publishing the source code and software alongside scientific contributions is very crucial in science [@SCM].
-To make it easy to do anything of the above with Gaze, it tries to follow many good practices and provides a thorough documentation (@sec:why-free-and-open-source-software).
+To make it easy to do anything of the above with \Gaze{}, it tries to follow many good practices and provides a thorough documentation (@sec:why-free-and-open-source-software).

 ### Library architecture

-Gaze has three threads which loosely interact with each other if needed through an event system.
+\Gaze{} has three threads which loosely interact with each other if needed through an event system.
 The first thread is the calling program's main thread.
-If a program integrates Gaze, it needs to create a `GazeTracker` object and interacts with it.
+If a program integrates \Gaze{}, it needs to create a `GazeTracker` object and interacts with it.
 The `GazeTracker` object in turn starts two additional threads.
-This is done so that the calls from the main program to Gaze are fast and do not interfere with the main program's execution.
+This is done so that the calls from the main program to \Gaze{} are fast and do not interfere with the main program's execution.
 The second thread is the GUI event thread.
-This thread is only used if Gaze's debug window is started and uses Dlib's GUI capabilities.
-The third thread is the most important part of Gaze: The pipeline.
+This thread is only used if \Gaze{}'s debug window is started and uses Dlib's GUI capabilities.
+The third thread is the most important part of \Gaze{}: The pipeline.
 The pipeline thread is always started and processes the data in the background by creating a new data object and passing it from one pipeline step to the next.
 Whenever an object passed the pipeline, an event is emitted to notify the GUI